-[I wrote this short story more than 35 years ago.
+[I wrote this short story a long time ago.
 It’s still one of my favorite pieces of writing that I’ve done.]

 Two men sit in a room.
 They sit like statues, neither moving nor talking.
 They try to speak but they can’t.
 The chairs are comfortable, perhaps a little worn on the armrests, and one man sits on a spring that pokes him.
 Their posture is erect but not consciously so.
 The brown-haired man is not smart, nor is he dumb.
 The black-haired man is a touch smarter but in no way a genius.
 Neither man can see the other although they both have perfect sight and face each other.
 All of their senses are intact.
 They feel, they hear, they smell, see and taste but neither can detect the presence of the other.